As a teacher, you will need a solid classroom management plan if you want to avoid burnout.

 Tips to implement your classroom management plan

-1. Teach your behaviour management plan to your students.
+1. Teach your behavior management plan to your students first thing every term.

-3. Talk about your behaviour expectations all year and follow through with it consistently.
+3. Talk about your behaviour expectations all year and follow through with them consistently.
 It’s the only way it will work!

 If you came anywhere near my room, all you would hear was me screaming.
 “Sit down!”
 ‘Stop talking!”